pyeventsourcing/eventsourcing/docs/topics/installing.rst

 ==================

 This version of the library is compatible with Python versions 3.7, 3.8, and 3.9.
+The library's suite of tests is run against these versions and has 100% line and branch coverage.

+You can use pip to install the library from the `Python Package Index <https://pypi.org/project/eventsourcing/>`__.
 It is recommended always to install into a virtual environment.

-You can use pip to install the library from the `Python Package Index <https://pypi.org/project/eventsourcing/>`__.

 ::